coralnet/pyspacer/README.md

 run the same command but append `bash` in the end:

 ```
-docker run -v /path/to/your/local/models:/workspace/models -it test:Dockerfile bash
+docker run -v /path/to/your/local/models:/workspace/models -it spacer:test bash
 ```

 #### Pip install